How to Unlink OneDrive Windows 11: A Complete Guide

 What happens when you are done?

-Your files will stay safe in the cloud.
-You can still see them by logging into the OneDrive website.
-Your local files on your computer will stay right where they are.
-They will simply stop talking to the internet version of your folders.
+When you unlink your account, your files remain safe in the cloud.
+You can still access them via the OneDrive website.
+Your local files on your computer stay exactly where they are, but they will no longer update or sync with the internet version of your folders.

 Steps to unlink your account